juanjocarin/W205-Storing-and-Retrieving-Data/README.md

 # W205 Final Project
 ## Juanjo Carin, Lucas Dan, Saad Padela

-All the scripts data in this repository is already cloned in the EBS of the AMI instance:
+All the scripts (and data) in this repository are already cloned in the EBS of the AMI instance:

 **W205-juanjo_lucas_saad** (public; search by its name of by Owner: 298522642522)

 The instance also contains some of the data  we stored (because the EBS those data are in is persistent).

+The scripts can also be found in https://github.com/juanjocarin/W205_final/CODE.md.

 ## Census data